Local Information for Global Network Estimation in Latent Space Models: Introduction

-In general, parameter estimation in latent space models is more challenging than simple community detection.
-As a result, the method of estimation and analysis techniques we use differ significantly from those of \citet{han2020individual}.
-While a partial information network can be considered as a full network with missing edges, as will be made clear later, the pattern of missing edges is notably different from conventional structures \citep{candes2010matrix, abbe2020entrywise}, making existing matrix completion methods inapplicable.
-We make the following main contributions in this paper: \begin{itemize} \item We propose an estimation method based on maximum likelihood to fit a latent space model using the partial information network of a given node.
-To solve the optimization problem, we further propose a projected gradient descent algorithm, which is computationally efficient and produces estimated latent positions for all nodes, along with other estimated model parameters, for visualizing node similarities and distances. \item We prove convergence properties of the algorithm and provide bounds on the estimation errors.
-By developing our arguments first within a conditional likelihood setting and then generalizing them to the full likelihood setting, we overcome the technical challenges associated with the randomness and sparsity of a node's neighborhood.
+Given these differences in the full-network setting, we expect them to persist under the partial information framework, and thus our estimation and analysis differ substantially from those of \citet{han2020individual}.
+While a partial information network can be considered as a full network with missing edges, the pattern of missing edges is notably different from conventional structures \citep{candes2010matrix, abbe2020entrywise}, making existing matrix completion methods inapplicable.
+We make the following main contributions in this paper: \begin{itemize}[leftmargin=1.2em, itemsep=0ex, topsep=0ex] \item We develop a maximum likelihood approach for fitting a latent space model from a given node’s partial information network, and propose an efficient projected gradient descent algorithm that estimates latent positions for all nodes, along with other estimated model parameters, for visualizing node similarities and distances. \item We establish convergence and error bounds by analyzing the algorithm first under a conditional likelihood and then generalizing to the full likelihood, thereby overcoming challenges associated with the randomness and sparsity of observed neighborhoods.

-\item Our theoretical results lead to direct interpretations of how a node's neighborhood structure impacts the accuracy and convergence of the estimates.
-We introduce a novel measure of neighborhood imbalance, which quantifies the bias a node has in forming connections with others in the network.
-Using simulated and real data, we demonstrate that this imbalance measure is strongly correlated with estimation errors.
+\item We characterize how neighborhood structure affects accuracy and convergence, introducing a neighborhood imbalance measure, {primarily as a theoretical and diagnostic tool} for quantifying local-view bias; simulations and real data show this measure is strongly associated with estimation error.

 \end{itemize}

 \spacingset{1}